Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 In the past, organisations focused on helping people to discover and develop their weaknesses.
 Positive psychology says they should do the opposite.
 In the PERMA model, engagement specifically says happiness comes from employees’ finding and using their strengths.

-By emphasizing their strengths, employees are more likely to focus on the future, including how they can better themselves, instead of thinking about what they may need to “fix.”
-When people are focussed on their strengths, they’re more likely to feel fulfilled and be innovative.
+By emphasising their strengths, employees are more likely to focus on the future, including how they can better themselves, instead of thinking about what they may need to “fix.”
+When people are focused on their strengths, they’re more likely to feel fulfilled and be innovative.

-Organisations can help employees engage by focussing on their strengths in the workplace in many ways.
-One way is by giving regular feedback, allowing employees to participate in training and development activities, and giving employees the opportunity to share their accomplishments.
+Organisations can help employees engage by focusing on their strengths in many ways.
+One way is by giving regular feedback, allowing employees to participate in training and development activities, and allowing employees to share their accomplishments.

 3. Relationships

-Organisations can help encourage employees to form better relationships in many ways.
+Organisations can help encourage employees to form better relationships in several ways.
 For example, give employees time to socialise, even paying for certain events.
-Design activities that involve working together, and ensure that the work culture encourages people to support and praise each other and address problems together.
+Design activities that involve working together and ensure that the work culture encourages people to support and praise each other and address problems together.

 4. Meaning